 Introduction: About 10-20 percent of newly diagnosed breast cancers are HER2-positive [1-2].
 This means they have high amounts of a protein called HER2 on the surface of the cancer cells.

 The drugs pertuzumab (Perjeta) and trastuzumab (Herceptin) target HER2-positive cancer cells.

 Pertuzumab in combination with trastuzumab and chemotherapy (taxane chemotherapy is preferred) can slow the growth of HER2-positive metastatic breast cancer and increase survival better than trastuzumab and chemotherapy alone .
-Anthracycline chemotherapy should not be used in this drug combination.
+The chemotherapy drug doxorubicin (Adriamycin) and other anthracyclines should not be used in this drug combination.

 Learn more about pertuzumab (including its side effects) and metastatic breast cancer treatment.

 Study selection criteria: Randomized clinical trials with 100 or more participants with HER2-positive metastatic breast cancer.

 Overall Response Rate—Percent who Responded to Treatment(95% CI)

 Overall Survival at One Year

 CLEOPATRA study [4-6]